SEO Site Migration and Redirects in Google Sheets

 Workflow Integrated within Google Sheets Requires data export/import

-Flookup's "Standardize Data" feature is designed for the complexities of modern SEO.
-It provides a full suite of tools to clean, normalize and prepare your URLs for a highly accurate fuzzy match, all without leaving Google Sheets.
+Flookup's "Standardise Data" feature is designed for the complexities of modern SEO.
+It provides a full suite of tools to clean, normalise and prepare your URLs for a highly accurate fuzzy match, all without leaving Google Sheets.

-2. Clean and Standardize URLs: To ensure the most accurate match, isolate the meaningful parts of your URLs.
-In Column C, use the formula =NORMALIZE(A2,,"path") to extract just the path from the old URL.
-In Column D, do the same for the new URLs with =NORMALIZE(B2,,"path").
+2. Clean and Normalise URLs: To ensure the most accurate match, isolate the meaningful parts of your URLs.
+In Column C, use the `NORMALIZE` formula to extract just the path from the old URL.
+In Column D, do the same for the new URLs.
 This removes protocol and domain noise.

 3. Perform the Fuzzy Match: Now, match the cleaned old paths to the cleaned new paths.
-In Column E, enter the =FLOOKUP() formula.
-For example: =FLOOKUP(C2, $D$2:$D$1000, 1, FALSE, 0.8).
-This formula looks for the value in C2 within the cleaned new paths (D2:D1000) and returns the best match with at least 80% similarity.
+In Column E, enter the `FLOOKUP` formula.
+This formula looks for the value in C2 within the cleaned new paths (D2:D1000) and returns the best match with at least 80 per cent similarity.

 4. Retrieve the Full New URL: The previous step gives you the matched *path*.
-To get the full, final URL for your redirect map, use a standard VLOOKUP.
-In Column F, use a formula like =VLOOKUP(E2, D:B, 2, FALSE) to find the matched path from column E in your cleaned new path list (Column D) and return the corresponding original full URL from Column B.
+To get the full, final URL for your redirect map, use a standard `VLOOKUP`.
+This finds the matched path from column E in your cleaned new path list (Column D) and returns the corresponding original full URL from Column B.

 5. Review and Export: You now have your original old URLs in Column A and their best-matched new URLs in Column F. Manually review this list for accuracy.
 Once satisfied, you have a clean, two-column redirect map ready to be implemented in your .htaccess file or server configuration.